damian-szwajkos/Neumorphism_material/README.md

 # Neumorphism_material

 CSS library designed in neumorphism style.
+Library is styled by means of SCSS with atomic design structure.

 ## Instalation